-Deloitte transformation leaders discuss how organizations can evolve to address emerging retail trends, strategies for unifying and elevating omnichannel engagement, aligning operations to impact the back and front offices, and creating more personalized customer experiences.
+Deloitte transformation leaders discuss how organisations can evolve to address emerging retail trends, strategies for unifying and elevating omnichannel engagement, aligning operations to impact the back and front offices and creating more personalised customer experiences.

 The first inclination in e-commerce for many retailers is to invest in the front of the business, the actual selling of product to customers.
 This was especially true during the pandemic, when many retailers were clamoring to maintain or grow market share.